life4/deal/docs/tests.md

     # run test case
     result = case()
     if result is not NoReturn:
-        # if case is valid show it
+        # if no exceptions was raised, print the result
         print(f"index of {case.kwargs['item']} in {case.kwargs['items']} is {result}")
 ```